 I’m staying in one of the 6 bed dorms.
 It’s well spaced out and each room comes with it’s own ensuite bathroom ( stellar power shower) plus you even have a private balcony to sit outside and enjoy with fellow travellers and friends.
 At just 18 euros a night, it’s a steal.
 The doubles come in around the 50 euro mark.
 I am only here for 2 nights but I easily could have stayed at least a week.

 When it comes to hospitality , Gallery Hostel excels.It partly can be attributed to the owners training at Lausanne where the best go to learn the art of hospitality.
 It’s one area where I know hostels excel but truly, at the Gallery, each guest is looked after with great care.
 Being a small, boutique hostel, they can afford to offer that almost one-to-one attention.
 It’s hard work but so far they seem to have managed to create a place that marries the old world charm that Porto is famous for with great, modern design and comfort plus a liberal sprinkle of charm and hospitality for good measure.

 You leave the place, intoxicated and already dreaming of your next visit.

-I loved the Gallery Hostel, probably of all the luxury hostels I have visited so far on this trip , my favourite.
+I loved the Gallery Hostel , probably of all the luxury hostels I have visited in my life , my favourite.